AMarkets

 Pros

-- High leverage of up to 3000:1
+- High leverage up to 1:3000

 Cons

-- Withdrawal issues reported during peak periods
+- Withdrawal issues reported by users

-- Some complaints regarding response times
+- Some complaints about transparency

 Is AMarkets Safe and Legit?